guardian-nexus/auditkit/README.md

 **Q: What about CMMC Level 2?**
 A: CMMC Level 2 (110 practices for CUI handling) is available as a Pro feature.
 Check out [AuditKit Pro](https://auditkit.io/pro/).

+**Q: What's the difference between PDF and HTML reports?**
+A: PDF reports are professional documents for auditors with evidence checklists.
+HTML reports are interactive with tabs, clickable links, and copy-paste commands - better for internal use.

 **Q: Why is my compliance score low?**
-A: Enable security services first (AWS: GuardDuty, Config, CloudTrail | Azure: Defender, Policy, Activity Logs | M365: Conditional Access, Identity Protection)
+A: Enable security services first:
+- **AWS**: GuardDuty, Config, CloudTrail, Security Hub
+- **Azure**: Defender for Cloud, Azure Policy, Activity Logs, Sentinel
+- **M365**: Conditional Access, Identity Protection, DLP policies, Defender for Office 365

 **Q: Can I scan multiple AWS accounts or Azure subscriptions?**
 A: Currently one at a time.
 Use different profiles: `auditkit scan -profile production`